Greya subalba

 Greya subalba is a moth of the family Prodoxidae.
-In North America it is found in southern British Columbia, Alberta, Washington, Oregon, northern Idaho, western Montana and south to south-western Oregon.
+In North America, it is found in southern British Columbia, Alberta, Washington, Oregon, northern Idaho, western Montana and south to south-western Oregon.
 The habitat consists of dry, forb-rich steppe.

 The wingspan is 11–16 mm.
-The forewings of the males are uniformly white and yellowish white in females.
-The hindwings are light gray and somewhat darker than the forewing.

 The larvae feed on Lomatium species.
 Young larvae feed on the developing seeds of their host plant.